Program Performance Measures

 Measure 5: The Federal cost per scholar who completed the preparation program.

-Outcome Measure 1: The percentage of scholars who completed the preparation program and are employed in high-need districts.
+Measure 6: The percentage of scholars who completed the preparation program and are employed in high-need districts.

-Data that grantees, scholars and employers submit through the PDPDCS are used to report on Measures 2 through 5 and the three outcome measures.
+Data that grantees, scholars and employers submit through the PDPDCS are used to report on Measures 2 through 7 and the outcome measure.

-The Department of Education, Special Education Fiscal Year 2017 Budget Request (beginning on page H-92) presents program performance information on Personnel Development Program grants, including, GPRA goals, objectives, measures, and performance targets and data; and an assessment of the progress made toward achieving program results.
+The Department of Education, Special Education Fiscal Year 2021 Budget Request (beginning on page I-64) presents program performance information on Personnel Development Program grants, including, GPRA goals, objectives, measures, and performance targets and data; and an assessment of the progress made toward achieving program results.

 Prior Years’ Budget Requests